katzdzienkowska/Focus_Pocus_App/README.md

 - Use a pomodoro timer to better manage the learning process
 - Start, pause or reset the pomodoro timer
 - Loop work and break sessions
-- Hear a bell once work or break session ends
+- Hear the bell once work or break session ends
 - Play relaxing music in the background

 <h3>Extensions:</h3>

 A user can:
 - Customise the length of work and break session
-- Toggle between light and dark app mode
+- Toggle between the light and dark app mode

 <h3>Future Extensions:</h3>

-- Accessibility: an app can support keyboard control.
+- Accessibility: the app can support keyboard control.
 All the interactable components would be highlighted so that user can recognise which element is currently active

 <br/>